justinwoo/purescript-resources/docs/intro.md

 You can just use Spago if you want some solution based on package sets: <https://github.com/spacchetti/spago>

 I use Psc-Package for everything at work and at home for project dependency management.
-See the docs for Psc-Package <https://psc-package.readthedocs.io/en/latest/> and my package set for Psc-Package <https://spacchetti.readthedocs.io/en/latest/>
+See the docs for Psc-Package <https://psc-package.readthedocs.io/en/latest/> and the new package-sets <https://github.com/purescript/package-sets>

 For Bower criticisms, you should read and understand <http://harry.garrood.me/blog/purescript-why-bower/>.
 Then you can start using Psc-Package for projects like a normal person.